morse-simulator/morse/doc/morse/what_new.rst

 Much work has been done in this domain:

 - New human avatar with a much improved behaviour/animation.
-It is controlable from mouse + keyboard or Kinect
+It is controllable from mouse + keyboard or Kinect
 - The avatar features an 'manipulation mode' where objects can be picked and dropped, and special objects like drawers and cupboards can be opened.